“And remember, lecture is the least effective method of teaching.”

 My male lead ends up at Monte Cassino, a MAJOR battle site on the Italian front.
-The story in this section of book would make no sense without an idea of the landscape, the history, etc.
+The story in this section of book would make no sense without an idea of the landscape and the history.

 My first attempt was dry.
-Rereading it, I could almost picture myself at the front of a classroom with a chalkboard an pointer.
+Rereading it, I could almost picture myself at the front of a classroom with a chalkboard and pointer.

 I asked a few questions of myself, which helped improve the writing.